© 1974, 2014

 “You’re a hero Mike.
 Some military brass and a reporter came by this morning and left these.”
 Pinned to the pillow were two medals: the Distinguished Service Cross and a Purple Heart.

-Her voice was patient, steady.
+Carol’s voice was patient, steady.
 “Oh, honey, you’re mistaken.
 It must be the concussion.”
 She touched his cheek, her other hand cupping the ring on the chain.
 Tears escaped the corner of her eyes.
 “Don’t you remember?
 Sweetheart, Kurt drowned.
 Mike, Kurt’s been gone for over seven years.
 You saved your platoon that day.”

 Sgt.
 Mike Ryan was discharged from the Army with all the honors befitting a hero.
 A couple of weeks later he left the hospital.

 On a cold December morning, Carol and Mike drove over to the small cemetery near the town where they grew up.
-In a corner, beneath and old maple tree, lay a carefully manicured plot with a polished marble marker.
+In a corner, beneath an old maple tree, lay a carefully manicured plot with a polished marble marker.
 Mike knelt down, running his fingers over the deeply carved inscription.